scipy-lectures/scientific-python-lectures/advanced/advanced_python/index.rst

 of altering a function or class object after it has been constructed but before is is bound to its name is called decorating.

-There are two thing hiding behind the name "decorator" --- one is the function which does the work of decorating, i.e. performs the real work, and the other one is the expression adhering to the decorator syntax, i.e. an at-symbol and the name of the decorating function.
+There are two things hiding behind the name "decorator" --- one is the function which does the work of decorating, i.e. performs the real work, and the other one is the expression adhering to the decorator syntax, i.e. an at-symbol and the name of the decorating function.